GDPR and double opt-in for email marketing campaigns: Is it required?

 - It must be explicit (we have already seen this).

-- That whoever collects the data (the company) has proof of this consent.
+- Whoever collects the data (the company) must have proof of this consent.
 In the words of the GDPR “Where processing is based on consent, the controller shall be able to demonstrate that the data subject has consented to processing of his or her personal data”

 How do I have proof of consent (with and without the double opt-in)?

-The obligation to have sufficient proof to demonstrate consent in your email marketing campaigns can be achieved in different ways:
+The obligation to have sufficient proof of consent in your email marketing campaigns can be fulfilled in different ways:

-- Along with the above, if the case requires it, you can count on “third parties” who file these consents, acting as “digital notaries”.
+- Along with the above, if the case requires it, you can use “third parties” who file these consents, acting as “digital notaries”.
 In case of conflict in relation to whether or not consent has been given, these third parties can prove whether this was really the case.
-I recommend that you value it in each case because sometimes it can be a useful tool.
+I recommend you assess it in each case because sometimes it can be a useful tool.

 - Finally, the double opt-in which, although we have already said that it is not mandatory, can be a good way to prove this consent.

-Consent is by definition revocable, that is, it can be withdrawn.
+Consent is by definition revocable, which means it can be withdrawn.
 In other words, whoever gave you consent for your campaign can withdraw it whenever they want.

-In that case, you must bear in mind that after the unsubscribe request, that person still has time to report possible irregularities in the use of their data (up to three years in the most serious cases); therefore, it is recommended that the proof of consent be archived for that period of time.
+In that case, you must bear in mind that after the unsubscribe request, that person still has time to report any irregularities in the use of their data (up to three years in the most serious cases); therefore, proof of consent should be filed for that period of time.

 Is consent always mandatory for email marketing campaigns?

-No. There is an option, still little explored by companies, which is legitimate interest and which I discussed in my last post.
+No. There is an option, not yet overly explored by companies, which is legitimate interest, which I discussed in my last post.

-In summary, you can carry out email marketing campaigns, without consent, as long as the recipient is a current customer and you inform him or her of the same products or services that he or she contracted at the beginning.
-In the post I tell you the details to take into account.
+In short, you can carry out email marketing campaigns without consent as long as the recipient is a current customer and you inform him or her of the same products or services that he or she contracted initially.
+The post discusses the details to be considered.

-Contact us if you want us to validate that your registration or management system for your email marketing campaigns is aligned with the GDPR.
+Contact us if you would like us to check whether your registration or management system for your email marketing campaigns is in line with the GDPR.